-About Chronic Condition Data Warehouse
+About the Chronic Conditions Warehouse

-The Centers for Medicare & Medicaid Services (CMS) launched the Chronic Conditions Data Warehouse (CCW), a research database, in response to the Medicare Modernization Act of 2003 (MMA).
+The Centers for Medicare & Medicaid Services (CMS) launched the Chronic Conditions Warehouse (CCW), a research database, in response to the Medicare Modernization Act of 2003 (MMA).
 Section 723 of the MMA outlined a plan to improve the quality of care and reduce the cost of care for chronically ill Medicare beneficiaries.
 In addition to chronic conditions, the CCW supports health policy analysis and other CMS initiatives.

-- Introduction to CCW: View this Chronic Conditions Data Warehouse informational video to learn how you can access, analyze, and aggregate all the data you need like never before!
+- Introduction to CCW: View this Chronic Conditions Warehouse informational video to learn how you can access, analyze, and aggregate all the data you need like never before!

 The Beneficiary Link

 The CCW data are linked by a unique, unidentifiable beneficiary key, which allows researchers to analyze information across the continuum of care.

 The CCW is designed to:

 - Identify areas for improving quality of care provided to chronically ill Medicare beneficiaries